rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

   - Ethics consists of a set of standards that the law requires me to follow
   - I am ignorant of the term ethics

-None of the answers express ethics appropriately.
+None of the answers expresses ethics appropriately.
 We have to consider the meaning of ethics from the scenarios discussed earlier.
 Ethics is from the Greek work "ethos."
 It means a way of living.
 Most appropriately, it is a bunch of philosophies for human conduct in society.
 Ethics enables us to examine the rational justification of our moral judgments; it tells us what is morally right or wrong, just or unjust.
 There would not be any ethical requirements if human beings did not interact with nature or other humans.